If you’re looking to save money over the school holidays, sign up for a 45 day Kids Pass membership, and it will only cost you a £1.

-Trials and memberships can be cancelled at any time up to 5pm on the last day of the agreed period in accordance with the terms and conditions.
+Trials and memberships can be cancelled at any time up to the last day of the agreed period in accordance with the terms and conditions.

 Alternatively, you can choose to pay £29.99 for a full years access to the pass (RRP £75).

 I know all too well how annoying it is signing up for something and not knowing the full story.